xanathar/tabela/CONTRIB.md

 ## Before submitting a PR

-Run the `check.sh` script.
+Run `./tool.sh check`.
 If the repository has changed files, please commit them (after checking the changes).